ki-lang/ki/docs/notes.md

 - check if && and || is handled correctly e.g. if(true || myfunc()) should not execute myfunc
 - or return {} scope;
 - dont allow class instances in async calls
+- utf8 support | keep strings as byte arrays | convert to runes for substr,indexof,char and convert back

 ## Compile cache